arturas-ku/everyday/README.md

   **Users Authentication and Authorization**
   * FR1-AU: A user should be able to register to the system using existing Google or Facebook account.
   * FR2-AU: A user should be able to login to the system using existing Google or Facebook account.
-  * FR3-AU: There should be 2 different system user groups: regular user, administrative user.
+  * FR3-AU: There should be 2 different system user groups:
+    * Regular user
+    * Administrative user

   **Habits Management**
   * FR1-HM: A user should be able to create a new single habit.
+    * FR1.1-HM: When creating a new habit a user should be able to fill the following form fields:
+      * Title (required)
+        * Min characters: 10
+        * Max characters: 100
+      * Description (optional)
+        * Max characters: 500
+      * Days to develop habit
+        * Max duration (days): 100
   * FR2-HM: A user should be able to edit a single habit.
   * FR3-HM: A user should be able to delete a single habit.
   * FR4-HM: A user should be able to see a single habit.